JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

 .. note::

    If you cloned the ``jedi-cmake`` repository as part of building a jedi bundle, then the name of the repository may be ``jedicmake`` instead of ``jedi-cmake``.
+   In all subsequent ``ecbuild`` commands you must continue to pass the toolchain file.

 The system configuration on Cheyenne will not allow you to run mpi jobs from the login node.
 If you try to run :code:`ctest` from here, the mpi tests will fail.
 To run the jedi unit tests you will have to either submit a batch job or request an interactive session with :code:`qsub -I`.
 The following is a sample batch script to run the unit tests for ``ufo-bundle``.
 Note that some ctests require up to 6 MPI tasks so requesting 6 cores should be sufficient.